kartik34/youros-overview/README.md

 # youros-overview

 **yourOS** is a nostalgic, Windows 95–inspired website generator.
-It lets people create small desktop-style pages filled with photos, notes, music, and little apps.
-It's perfect as a gift, a memory box, or a personal homepage.
+It lets people create small desktop-style sites filled with photos, notes, music, and little apps.
+It's perfect as a gift, a memory capsule, or a personal homepage.

 ---